-Reasons to Love Hash Brown Egg Cups
+Why We Love These Hash Brown Egg Cups

 Ingredient Notes and Substitutions

-- Cheese – Cheddar is our favorite, but feel free to use any cheese that melts well.
+- Cheese: Cheddar is our favorite, but feel free to use any cheese that melts well.

-- Bacon – Either bacon bits or cooked and crumbled bacon.
+- Bacon: Either bacon bits or cooked and crumbled bacon.
 Feel free to substitute the bacon with diced ham or turkey bacon.

 - Grease the pan to prevent sticking.

 Remember to apply cooking spray to the wells of the muffin tin, to prevent sticking.
-Using non-stick spray works better than melted butter or oil.
+Using non-stick spray works better than melted butter or oil. - Prepare the potatoes.

 If you are using frozen hashbrowns, you will need to thaw them first.
 If you’re using fresh (refrigerated), it’s important to squeeze out any excess water.

-How to Thaw Frozen Hash Browns
+How to Thaw Frozen Potatoes

-The easiest and most preferable method to thaw frozen shredded potatoes is to defrost them on a baking sheet.
+- The easiest and most preferable method to thaw frozen shredded potatoes is to defrost them on a baking sheet.

-Spread the hash browns out evenly on the baking sheet and leave them out at room temperature for 30-60 minutes.
+- Spread the hash browns out evenly on the baking sheet and leave them out at room temperature for 30-60 minutes.

 - Use caution when adding the eggs to avoid broken pieces of shell.